 But the trust – now called NHS County Durham and Darlington, following a merger – defended the payments as a way to encourage staff to “increase quality, productivity and reduce costs”.

-A spokesman said: “The trust values its staff and the hard work and commitment they show on a day-to-day basis in working to commission the highest quality health services for people in County Durham and Darlington.
+A spokesman said: “The trust values its staff and the hard work and commitment they show on a day-to-day basis in working to commission the highest quality health services for people in County

-“This one-off piece of work with Awards Intelligence allowed the trust to gain national recognition, having a positive impact on staff morale and reflecting the values of the NHS Constitution, which encourages innovation.”
+“This one-off piece of work with Awards Intelligence allowed the trust to gain national recognition, having a positive impact on staff morale and reflecting the values of the NHS Constitution,

 A spokesman for Awards Intelligence confirmed that the firm provided advice to NHS County Durham prior to its success in winning a Best Business Award.